Eisen and Chang Career Development Professor

 "The adult intestine is maintained by stem cells that require a cellular neighborhood, or niche, consisting in part of Paneth cells.
 By better understanding how intestinal stem cells and their Paneth cell niche adapt to diverse diets, we hope to identify and develop new strategies that prevent and reduce the growth of cancers involving the intestinal tract."

-Ömer Yilmaz is an Assistant Professor of Biology at MIT and a gastrointestinal pathologist at the Massachusetts General Hospital and Harvard Medical School.
+Ömer Yilmaz is the Eisen and Chang Career Development Professor, an Assistant Professor of Biology at MIT, and a gastrointestinal pathologist at the Massachusetts General Hospital and Harvard Medical School.
 He is a graduate of the University of Michigan Medical School, where he performed his thesis work under the guidance of Professor Sean Morrison.
 He also spent two years as a visiting postdoctoral Fellow in the laboratory of Professor David M. Sabatini, a member of the Whitehead and Koch Institutes.
 He joined the faculty of the Koch Institute in 2014.
 Professor Yilmaz has been awarded a V Scholar Grant from the Jimmy V foundation and an American Federation for Aging Research Grant for Junior Faculty.
 In 2016, he was named a Sidney Kimmel Scholar, an honor granted to the nation's most promising young cancer researchers.
 Professor Yilmaz was also named a Pew-Stewart Scholar for Cancer Research, which is a national initiative designed to support innovative early career scientists whose research will accelerate discovery and advance progress to a cure for cancer.

 The goal of the Yilmaz laboratory is to understand how adult stem cells and their microenvironment adapt to diverse diets in the contexts of tissue regeneration, aging, and cancer initiation.
 Accordingly, Professor Yilmaz is studying the effects of dietary interventions, such as calorie restriction and high fat diet-induced obesity, on intestinal stem cell (ISC) function in the mammalian intestine.
 Since ISCs, like all adult stem cells, possess the ability to self-renew and the capacity for differentiating into tissue-specific cell types, they likely play an important role in remodeling the intestine in response to diet-induced physiologies.